 This day has often been narrated as a gay success story with a happy ending: civic recognition.
 But for many, the fight never stopped.
 “Love at First Fight” at the Schwules Museum opens up new paths and perspectives on (more than) 50 years of queer resistance in the Federal Republic of Germany, the German Democratic Republic, and finally in a reunited Germany.

 The exhibition, in cooperation with the Goethe Institut and the Federal Agency for Political Education, and curated by Schwules Museum’s Birgit Bosold and Carina Klugbauer, takes form as a traveling exhibition with over 100 objects to be shown around the world.
-‘Resistance manifested’ will be on display: posters, flyers, printed calls for protest, and pamphlets.
-The exhibition explores the various spaces where conflict transformed into something new and exciting: from the lesbian feminist scene in the GDR, to the “Tuntenstreit” of the left-wing gays, from the so called ‘witch trials’ of Itzehoe, to the founding of a network of Black women in Germany, and to today’s trans* movement protests.
+‘Resistance manifested’ will be on display: posters, flyers, printed calls for protest, underground fanzines, and pamphlets.
+The exhibition explores the spaces where conflict transformed into something new and exciting: from the early meet-ups of the leather scene in Kreuzberg, to the legendary drag queen struggle of the left-wing gays, the so called ‘witch trials’ of Itzehoe, the founding of a network of black women in Germany, and today’s trans* movement protests.

 This means a lust for the wild, the chaotic.
 The exhibition organisers would like to suggest, rather than prescribe to their audience, how the exhibits should be arranged.
 “We also do not show the one chronological story that claims the claim to sole, objective historical fact,” says co-curator Carina Klugbauer.
 “We focus on various conflicts and interventions in the history of the movement, including within the movement itself, and on the debates that have been conducted or need to be continued, sometimes in a harsh tone.
 And that debate should be found in the exhibition too.”